-Roofing including roof space
+Roofing including roof space Repair category 2 Notes The roof was noted to be in fair order commensurate with the age and type of property although some ongoing maintenance and repairs are likely to be required.
+The flat roof section will require above average maintenance.

+Rainwater fittings

 Repair category 1

-Notes The roof was noted to be in fair order commensurate with the age and type of property although some ongoing maintenance and repairs are likely to be required.
+Notes At the time of our inspection there was no evidence of damp staining/ water staining on wall surfaces which would indicate leakage.
+It should be noted that it

 Rainwater fittings

 Repair category 1

-Notes At the time of our inspection there was no evidence of damp staining/ water staining on wall surfaces which would indicate leakage.
-It should be noted that it was not raining at the time of our inspection.
+Notes was not raining at the time of our inspection.

 Main walls

 Repair category 1

 Notes The main outer walls of the property generally appeared in fair order consistent with age.

-Some worn render evident.